5imonGustafsson/showerthoughts/README.md

 # showerthoughts
 Welcome inside my head.
 This is the repository were I experiment with different concepts, techniques and languages I am finding interesting.
+What is in my head atm?
+Open source IoT platform with MQTT brokers and ingestion functions, gRPC and Kafka as a start.
+A plan to add and play around a little with Tensorflow ones I find a cool data set to ingest.
+Languages?
+Well as of the past 1,5 years I have started identified myself as a Gopher (Golang) so ofcourse there is some Go in there.
+A Python Kafka consumer is in the plan and maybe some Java Spring microservice just to refresh my memory in Java with gRPC.